kgpf-dev/kgpf-dev.github.io/content/owners/faq.md

 [What happens when I sell my property?]{.question}

-Special charges are levied against the land and it remains with the property if a sale occurs.
+Special charges are levied against the parcel or property and it remains with the property if a sale occurs.

 [What happens when my property’s value increase or decrease?]{.question}